 From the academy to the arena

-Brian Jacobs came to educational technology through an unusual path.
-After earning a PhD in political philosophy and social theory at Cornell, where his work on Immanuel Kant's concept of autonomy explored the tension between self-determination and the foundations of the human sciences, he held fellowships at Cornell and Yale, edited and contributed to an essay collection on Kant's Anthropology for Cambridge University Press, and published articles in his field.
+Founder & President Brian Jacobs came to educational technology through an unusual path.
+After earning a PhD in political philosophy and social theory at Cornell University, where his work on Immanuel Kant's concept of autonomy explored the tension between self-determination and the foundations of the human sciences, he taught at Cornell, held fellowships at Cornell and Yale, edited and contributed to an essay collection on Kant's Anthropology for Cambridge University Press, worked on translating Kant for Cambridge, and published articles in his field.

 But he was drawn to a practical problem: ensuring that where a learner starts doesn't determine where he or she can go.
 Higher ed remains too expensive, too rigid, and too disconnected from how people actually learn and what they need after graduation.
 Technē Studio Group exists to address that.